Group A streptococcal infection: Acute rheumatic fever

 Acute rheumatic fever (ARF) is a complication of respiratory infections caused by GAS.
 The M-protein generates antibodies that cross-react with autoantigens on interstitial connective tissue, in particular of the endocardium and synovium, that can lead to significant clinical illness.

 Although common in developing countries, ARF is rare in the United States, possibly secondary to improved antibiotic treatment, with small isolated outbreaks reported only occasionally.
-It is most common among children between 5 and 15 years old and occurs 1–3 weeks after an untreated GAS pharyngitis.
+It is most common among children between 5 and 15 years old and occurs 1–3 weeks after an untreated GAS pharyngitis, but caution is advised when interpreting the demographics of the contemporary picture of pediatric cases in the United States.

 ARF is often clinically diagnosed based on Jones Criteria, which include: pancarditis, migratory polyarthritis of large joints, subcutaneous nodules, erythema marginatum, and sydenham chorea (involuntary, purposeless movement).
 The most common clinical finding is a migratory arthritis involving multiple joints.

 Other indicators of GAS infection such as a DNAase or ASO serology test must confirm the GAS infection.
 Other minor Jones Criteria are fever, elevated ESR and arthralgia.
 One of the most serious complications is pancarditis, or inflammation of all three heart tissues.
 A fibrinous pericarditis can develop with a classic friction rub that can be auscultated.
 This will give increasing pain upon reclining.

 Further endocarditis can develop with aseptic vegetations along the valve closure lines, in particular the mitral valve.
 Chronic rheumatic heart disease mostly affects the mitral valve, which can become thickened with calcification of the leaflets, often causing fusion of the commissures and chordae tendineae.

 Other findings of ARF include erythema marginatum (usually over the spine or other bony areas) and a red expanding rash on the trunk and extremities that recurs over weeks to months.
 Because of the different ways ARF presents itself, the disease may be difficult to diagnose.

 A neurological disorder, Sydenham chorea, can occur months after an initial attack, causing jerky involuntary movements, muscle weakness, slurred speech, and personality changes.
 Initial episodes of ARF, as well as recurrences, can be prevented by treatment with appropriate antibiotics.

 It is important to distinguish ARF from rheumatic heart disease.
 ARF is an acute inflammatory reaction with pathognomonic Aschoff bodies histologically and RHD is a non-inflammatory sequela of ARF.